alabamenhu/TimezonesZoneInfo/README.md

   * **`sub prev-tz-shift (Time|int64 $time, State $tz-data, :$leapadjust = False --> Time|int64)`**
 Same as `next-tz-shift` but in reverse.
 Finds the most recent previous shift in timezone data.

-Both `next-tz-shift` and `prev-tz-shift` can potentially return a special `DateTime` subclass.
-If there are no changes, a `False`-y, undefined `DateTime` whose comparison value is the most future/past date possible is returned.
-For instance
+Both `next-tz-shift` and `prev-tz-shift` can potentially return a special extremely small or large integer value.

-    use Timezones::ZoneInfo :shift;
-    my $tz       = timezone-data 'Etc/GMT';
-    my $time     = DateTime.now.posix;
-    my $change-a = next-tz-shift $time, $tz;

-    say "falsey"    unless  $change;
-    say "undefined" without $change;
-    say $change.posix;               # 2⁶³ - 28; max-int - @leapseconds

-This way, you can structure things in the format of `if next-tz-shift($time,$tz) -> $change { ... }` when that's more useful, but it still can be compared.
-The idea is to be a sort of "infinite future" and "infinite past", but current `DateTime` implementations make that not possible.
+Such values are intended to represent an “infinite” past or future, but may be different given compiler/architecture/system.
-The module will detect your system's maximum and minimum time values upon installation.
-Those values can be obtained using the constants `max-posix-time` and `min-posix-time` (exported with `:constants` in the `use` statement)
+`Timezones::ZoneInfo` will detect your system's maximum and minimum time values upon installation and those values can be obtained using the constants `max-posix-time` and `min-posix-time` (exported with `:constants` in the `use` statement).
+On my system, for instance, these are **2<sup>63</sup> - 1 - 27**, and **0 - 2<sup>63</sup>**, where 27 is the current number of leapseconds.

 # Class reference